The City of Melbourne is building a robust framework to ensure the appropriate location and operation of gaming venues.

 Amendment C307 seeks to revise the existing local planning policy for gaming in the Melbourne Planning Scheme, in addition to amending the planning provisions for gaming premises by updating the list of shopping complexes where the installation or use of a gaming machine is prohibited.

 If you are a current or prospective gaming venue operator, the revised local planning policy for gaming will inform City of Melbourne’s assessment of any planning permit application that seeks to install electronic gaming machines, or establish a new gaming venue.

-Once the exhibition is completed, all submissions will be considered by Council.
-Under the Planning and Environment Act 1987, Council can decide whether to make the change requested by submissions to the amendment or request that the Minister for Planning appoint an independent panel to review and hear submissions.
+The period of public exhibition is complete, and all submissions have been considered by Council.
+Under the Planning and Environment Act 1987, Council can decide whether to make the change requested by submissions to the Amendment or request that the Minister for Planning to appoint an independent panel to review and hear submissions.

 All submitters to Amendment C307 will be contacted by Planning Panels Victoria and advised of panel hearing dates.